kpenza/temp/README.md

 ![Figure 1](https://raw.githubusercontent.com/kpenza/temp/master/figures/figure1.png "Figure 1")

 Figure 1 shows the occurance of the crime and the major cateogry of the crime.
 The "OTHER PROPERTY" category is a general category for other types of theft, such as building theft.
-The most common crime in the summer period is theft.
-Car prowl amounts to 19% of the total number of report.
-From this chart, it emerged that 3 more occurring crimes are theft related and amount of 33.6% of the total number of reports.
+Car prowl is the most common crime and it amounts to 19% of the total number of report.
+From this chart, it emerges that the top three occurring crimes are theft related and they amount to 33.6% of the total number of reports.

 ## San Francisco

 The data set for San Francisco covers the summer 2014 period.
-The data provided is structured differently.
-This required code amendments to successfully load and analyze the data.
+The data provided is structured differently amd it required code amendments to successfully load and analyze the data.

 ![Figure 2](https://raw.githubusercontent.com/kpenza/temp/master/figures/figure2.png "Figure 2")